sb-ncbr/pdb-data-cruncher/user_guide.md

 In general, follow these steps:

 1. See logs to find out what caused the errors.
 If possible, try to fix the cause.
-2. Run the app again with either `SKIP_DATA_DOWNLOAD` set to true.
-(This skips the download phase and lets extraction phase load the result from the *last* download phase, i.e. the same one as the last time when data extraction failed).
+2. Run the app again with either `SKIP_DATA_DOWNLOAD` set to true (this skips the download phase and lets extraction phase load the result from the *last* download phase, i.e. the same one as the last time when data extraction failed) or `RUN_DATA_EXTRACTION_ONLY` set to true.

 If for some reason it is needed to only run a subset of ids to update, use `IDS_TO_REMOVE_AND_UPDATE_OVERRIDE_PATH` to define your own set of ids for the next run.
 See [here](#data-extraction-step-1-alternative-b) for example of such file.